 Himalayan Garden

-This area lies immediately to the east of the entrance path to the Bear Pit, and is a sunlit, south-facing slope sheltered by Birch Hill.
+This area lies immediately to the north-east of the path leading towards the Bear Pit and is a south-east facing slope sheltered by Birch Hill.

-This Garden extends across the path to the Bear Pit where a gorgeous hybrid Rhododendron x loderi ‘King George’, derived from a Himalayan specimen can be found, as well as a very large ‘Christmas Cheer’.
+The Garden extends across the path to the Bear Pit where a gorgeous hybrid Rhododendron x loderi ‘King George’, derived from a Himalayan species can be found, as well as a large, early flowering Rhododendron ‘Christmas Cheer’.

 Berberis, Iris and Rosa have all been particularly successful in the open areas.